 PRESENTATION

-A Neurodiversity-Affirming Approach To Teaching Social Skills
+A Neurodiversity-Affirming Take On Teaching Social Skills

 Claire Britton